Calcifer777/C-11-Primer-Notes/README.md

 For representing numbers in scientific notation, the exponent is indicated by `E` or `e`.

 ## 2.2 Variables

+*type specifier* *variable_name_1*, *variable_name_2*, ... ;

+Each name in the list of the variable definition has the same *type specifier*.

+**Object**: a region of memory the can contain data and has a type.

+An object that is **initialized** gets the specified value at the moment it is created.

+**List initialization** : initializes an object enclosing its value in curly brackets.
+E.g.: `int var_name = {10};`.
+List initialization will give an error when initializing an object with a value whose built-in type might lead to a loss of information.

+When defining a variable without an initializer, the variable is **default initialized**.
+Each object type establishes whether an object of that type can be defined without an initialized (e.g. the default value of a string is *empty*).
+- variables defined outside any function body are initialized by default to 0;
+- variables initialized inside a function are **uninitialized**, i.e. their value is undefined.

+### Variable Declaration and Definitions

+**Separate compilation** : let the program define and use objects in different files.

+**Declaration** : makes a name known to the program.

+**Definition** : creates the associated identity.

+In order to declare a variable without defining it, use the `extern` keyword.
+E.g.
+	`int extern var_name`

+### Identifiers

+- Can be composed of letters, digits and the underscore character;
+- There is no limit  to the length of an identifier;
+- Identifiers are case sensitive;
+- Identifiers must begin with a letter or an underscore.

+### Scope of a Name

+*Global scope variable* : accessible throughout the program.
+Global variables are denoted with the notation `::var_name`

+If a local variable has the same name of a global variable, any reference to that name will refer to the local variable, unless `::` is used.

 ## 2.3 Compound Types